greenelab/knowledge-graph-review/manuscript.md

 ### Unifying Applications

-Knowledge graphs have been used in many biomedical applications ranging from identifying protein functions [@1EP2NrAhl] to prioritizing cancer genes [@17R6q0KTd] to recommending safer drugs to patients [@aLsdEzlV; @8vj5v8un] (Figure {@fig:unifying_applications}).
+Knowledge graphs have been applied to many biomedical challenges ranging from identifying proteins' functions [@1EP2NrAhl] to prioritizing cancer genes [@17R6q0KTd] to recommending safer drugs to patients [@aLsdEzlV; @8vj5v8un] (Figure {@fig:unifying_applications}).
-In this section we discuss how knowledge graphs are being applied in biomedical settings and put particular emphasis on an emerging set of techniques: those that project knowledge graphs into a low dimensional space.
+In this section we review how knowledge graphs are applied in biomedical settings and put particular emphasis on an emerging set of techniques that represent knowledge graphs in a low dimensional space.

 ![
 Overview of biomedical applications that make use of knowledge graphs.